greedpanda/ez-ctf-2022/writeups/i-made-a-blog.md

 Starting from the `/robots.txt` file, that tells search engine crawlers which URLs the crawler can access on your site.
 This is used mainly to avoid overloading your site with requests; it is not a mechanism for keeping a web page out of Google.
 To keep a web page out of Google, block indexing with `noindex` or password-protect the page.

-Regarding LFI there are a few ways to prevent LFI attacks:
+Regarding LFI there are a few ways to prevent attacks:
 - ID assignation: saving your file paths in a secure database and giving an ID for every single one, this way users only get to see their ID without viewing or altering the path.
 - Whitelisting: using verified and secured whitelist files and ignore everything else.
 - Use databases: do not include files on a web server that can be compromised, use a database instead.